- What is heroism?

 Also, while working at May Company, Captain Biorhythm did not realize his brain cells were being brutalized, mutated and destroyed by the massive EMF radiation emanating from the hundreds of televisions surrounding his desk.
 The older TVs did not have proper electromagnetic pollution shielding.

 In December of 1971, right after his first great love affair ended in betrayal, the darkness of depression returned with a vengeance.
 His mind was disoriented by the EMF poisoning, psychedelic mushrooms and brain cell destroying LSD.
-His lungs were severely damaged from smoking pot, hash, Thai Stick, Ganja and other alveoli killing concoctions that had appeared in plentiful supply.
+His lungs were severely damaged from smoking pot, hash, Thai Stick, Ganja and other lung-killing concoctions that had appeared in plentiful supply.

 Unknowingly, his adrenals, that had been overwhelmed at birth, caused him to be in the third and final stage of adrenal exhaustion that contributed to a lifetime of health and mental problems.
 The evil temptation to end it all permeated his very existence.